swapnil-panigrahi/RecDit/README.md

 # Spopify
-# Song Recommendation System using spotipy Library
+## Song Recommendation System using spotipy Library

+Rest is in the source code :P